Healing the Wounds of Torture

 CVT provides counseling and community mental health activities to adults and children who suffered torture and war trauma.
 Most survivors receive small group counseling.
 These small groups meet weekly for about ten weeks, and depending on the nature of the trauma, might be divided into different populations including adults, children, men and women, girls and boys.
 Survivors with severe trauma symptoms receive private individual counseling, with many joining small group counseling when they are able.
-In Amman and Nairobi, we provide physical therapy to help survivors decrease the pain and disability of torture.
+In Jordan and Nairobi, we provide physical therapy to help survivors decrease the pain and disability of torture.

 Training Local Communities to be Healers

 In addition to providing direct mental health services, CVT trains members of the community and refugee population to be skilled group counselors, physical therapists, advocates, educators and trainers.
 Our goal is to develop mental health and physiotherapy resources where none existed before.

 The paraprofessional mental health counselors undergo an intensive orientation and basic training period.
 Then they participate in small group counseling sessions with a professional psychotherapist experienced in torture and trauma recovery.
 Throughout their work with CVT, they receive ongoing professional training and daily mentoring with a professional psychotherapist modeling, observing and giving feedback after every counseling session and activity.
 Physical therapists engage in a similar orientation with an experienced trauma physical therapist, learning alongside them and receiving ongoing supervision and mentoring.

 Former mental health counselors trained by CVT have been hired by the International Criminal Court, the Special Court for Sierra Leone and other organizations where mental health expertise is required.